hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 ### 9.4 Obsession with negative interpretations of Hindu heritage -

 And if Indians or Hindus are justifiably proud of some incident mentioned in ancient texts, that incident is explained otherwise by Witzel.
-Consider for instance the narrative in the spiritual text of Brihadaranyaka Upanishad III.3, where a lady Sage Gargi represents <span style="text-decoration:underline;">all</span> male Sages to dispute with the great Sage Yajnavalkya.
+Consider for instance the narrative in the spiritual text of Brihadaranyaka Upanishad III.3, where a lady Sage Gargi represents <u>all</u> male Sages to dispute with the great Sage Yajnavalkya.
 Hindus are justifiably proud of the fact that although Gargi lost, the incident gives an example where several male Sages accepted her leadership and that she was defeated only by the best.
 But, Witzel has his own take on the issue.
 He says[^97] –
 >
 > “* we should not read these texts as statements of actual facts, historical records but employ a bit of philological scepticism…..
 >